dcoutur5/splunk-conf-dev1801/README.md

 # splunk-conf-dev1801
- This repo acts as a supplementary code example for the Splunk .conf21 presentation, dev1801B.
+* This repo serves as a supplemental code example for the [DEV1801B](https://conf.splunk.com/learn/session-scheduler.html?search=dev1801#/) presentation for the 2021 Splunk Conference (.conf21).
+* It acts as a barebones frontend UI with a Flask Backend Service Controller.
+* This repo's functionality is limited to creating a Splunk index.